stake-dao/votemarket-proof-toolkit/README.md

 ## Documentation

-For detailed information on each component and function, please refer to the inline documentation in the source code.
-Key areas to explore include:
+For detailed information on each component and function, please refer to:

+- [Developer Documentation](docs/README.md): Comprehensive guide for integrating with VoteMarket V2, including:
+  - Contract addresses and deployments
+  - Campaign creation and management
+  - Claiming rewards
+  - Using the Bundler for batch operations
+- Inline documentation in the source code:
   - `proofs/main.py`: Main interface for generating proofs
   - `votes/main.py`: Functions for querying votes and campaigns
   - `shared/`: Utility functions and shared constants
-- `Makefile`: Various commands for interacting with the toolkit, including proof generation and data retrieval
+  - `Makefile`: Various commands for interacting with the toolkit

+The developer documentation provides detailed examples and best practices for integrating with the protocol, while the source code documentation offers technical details about implementation.